W4RH4WK/crap/slides/c_slides.md

 - Underlying building block for arrays
 - Enable the use of output parameters
 - Enable efficient implementation of algorithms and data structures
+  - Pointer to children vs. adjacency list
 - `NULL` often used to indicate absence or error

 ## Arrays

-- Multiple values of the same type consecutive in memory
+- Multiple values of the same type, consecutive in memory
 - Need to keep track of the size
-- No bounds checking
+- No automatic bounds checking
 - Commonly used for buffers and strings

 ---